Sports in Malawi: Football

 Football is the most popular sport in Malawi.
 It is played by boys at all levels from makeshift village playfields to prep school league competition.
 Malawi fields a national football team.
 The country's biggest success was a third place finish at the 1987 All-Africa Games.
 This was the last year national football teams were allowed to play in the All-Africa Games.
 Since 1991, only under-23 teams are allowed to play.

 Netball

 Netball has long been a popular sport for schoolgirls.
 Malawi is a full member of the International Federation of Netball Associations, and is currently ranked sixth internationally.
 The Malawi national netball team has put Malawi on the African map, qualifying for and coming first in regional tournaments such as the COSANA tournament.
 Malawi have competed at two Netball World Championships, and one Commonwealth Games.
-At the 2007 Netball World Championships, Malawi finished fifth beating strong teams such as Wales, Cooks Islands, and South Africa.
+At the 2007 Netball World Championships, Malawi finished fifth beating strong teams such as Wales, Cook Islands, and South Africa.

 Malawi's biggest sport achievement so far comes from Netball.
 The team earned a bronze medal at the 2016 Fast5 Netball World Series, the most important Fast5 netball tournament in the world.
 On continental level, Malawi earned the title of the 2012 Netball Africa Championship.